the-events-calendar/event-tickets/readme.txt

 * Fix - Hide others users from attendee managers email options [77050]
 * Tweak - Added a filter to modify the Primary Info column of the Attendees Table [69538]
+* Tweak - Added new parameters to RSVP email filters [64172]

 = [4.5.1] 2017-06-28 =